davidgroves/dnssrc/README.md

   - `kdig -d -p 10443 +tls-sni=dnssrc.fibrecat.org +quic @127.1 myip.dnssrc.fibrecat.org`
 - EDNS Client Subnet
   - `kdig -d -p 1053 +subnet 192.168.0.0/16 @127.1 edns.dnssrc.fibrecat.org`
+# How to contribute.

+Pull requests happily accepted, particularly for open issues in the issue tracker.

+Any other feedback, pls email me using my name (any variant) @ the domain used in the examples above.
+Apologies for the less than simple instructions, but I'm trying to keep my inbox clean.